 - The Son Of The Emperor uses both German and French mixed in with English.
-Somewhat justified as the characters are speaking in a foreign language and this is shown through the use of foreign words.
+The characters are speaking in a foreign language and this is shown through the use of foreign words.

 - While the film itself is a complete and utter aversion, the script of Inglourious Basterds plays the trope straight.
 Most of the dialogue is written in English (with instructions regarding the actual language to be used during filming, and whether the exchange is subtitled or not) but some gratuitous phrases are left in.
 Example (French dialogue, subtitled):